GreatTaku/easydiscord/docs/api.rst

 The recommended way to import |name| is as followed: ::

-    import easydiscord as discord
+    import easydiscord

-In the following documentation, |name| will be referenced as ``discord``.
+    from easydiscord import *

+This will import all the necessary items into your global scope.
 Version Info
 ------------